ENVIRONMENTAL DIRECTOR 03941

 DISTINGUISHING FEATURES OF THE CLASS

 The work involves responsibility for executing environmental policy for the County Executive and the County Legislature and for the development of environmental policy for Onondaga County.
 The Director shall represent the County Executive and County Legislature in environmental issues and shall coordinate County agencies in meeting environmental problems and shall assist in the environmental aspects of economic development.
 The Director shall meet with citizen groups and members of the media on environmental concerns and shall negotiate with Federal and State environmental regulatory agencies.
 Supervision is received from the County Executive.
-Supervision is exercised over a clerical employee.
+Supervision is exercised over subordinate staff.
 Does related work as required.

 TYPICAL WORK ACTIVITIES